 I used a chemical paint stripper to help with the process.
 This stuff was harsh!
 I ended up having to double up with a pair of surgical gloves as well as rubber kitchen gloves while removing the paint.
 It did its job though, and I was left with a mostly raw metal surface to add paint to.

-While there are ways to re-japan the body of the plane, they often require several weeks of allowing the paint to chemically bond with the metal.
+While there are ways to re-japan the body of the plane, they often require several thin coats and then weeks of allowing the paint to dry.
 If this was a hand plane that I wanted to restore as closely as possible to the original, I would be keen on those methods, but I wanted to get this thing working as soon as possible!
 The reason that jappaning was used on plane bodies in the past was because it was a hard wearing type of covering that protected well from rust.
 These days we have enamel paint that does much the same thing.

 I ended up choosing a black Rust-oleum enamel spray paint for the body.